A Message from the Director

 Healing.
 Listening to “the person with disease” and reminding oneself that their hope lies on what thoughts may come from that attentive and caring look.
 As Sacks so perfectly put it, learning from our patients goes beyond the disease.
 Our patients teach us about life.

 And in no other moment this learning is more extraordinary than during Residency years.
 In Medical School, the learners’ minds are given simply a drop of the extensive and fascinating world of Neurology.
-Perhaps then a neighbor passes by and you notice that the feared “paralysis agitans,” described by Parkinson in 1817, may have usurped his freedom.
+Perhaps then a neighbor passes by and you notice that the feared “paralysis agitans”, described by Parkinson in 1817, may have usurped his freedom.
 What a privilege it is to learn the tools to help, to ease such pain.
 Little do our patients know that we are the ones being gifted by them.
 The unique honor to heal.

-We are also proud of our Comprehensive Movement Disorders Program, recognized as the first Parkinson’s Foundation Center of Excellence in South Carolina, Cure PSP Center of Care, and Huntington’s Disease Society of America Center of Excellence.
-Residents are exposed to the intricacies of Movement Disorders, spanning the gamut from the basic therapeutics of Parkinson’s Disease to the fascinating world of Deep Brain Stimulation throughout their 4 years of training.
-At MUSC, future Neurologists are offered a vast number of electives, including neuroimmunology, cognitive-behavioral neurology, headache, sleep medicine, and neuromuscular disorders.
+We are also proud of our Comprehensive Movement Disorders Program, which has received the titles of the first Parkinsons’ Foundation Center of Excellence in South Carolina, Cure PSP Center of Care, and Huntington’s Disease Society of America Center of Excellence.
+Residents are exposed to the intricacies of Movement Disorders anywhere from the fundamentals of oral treatment of Parkinson’s Disease to the fascinating world of Deep Brain Stimulation throughout their 4 years of training.

 Further, one of our department’s core values is mentorship, fostered by an engaged group of career and research faculty mentors, who are keen on supporting the different passions and dreams of our residents.

 Finally, we know that a burned-out physician is unable to have the listening ears and watchful eyes our patients need.
-At MUSC Neurology, we take our residents' wellness seriously.
+At MUSC Neurology, we take our residents wellness seriously.
 Our Program ensures that our trainees feel listened to and supported.

 As Sacks would also say, “Above all, I have been a sentient being, a thinking animal, on this beautiful planet, and that in itself has been an enormous privilege and adventure.”